 - 11.6.
-The class of degree shall be awarded on the basis of the Weighted GPA as set out in these Regulations. - 11.7.
-In determining the Weighted GPA, the weights to be used for each Level I, II and III course shall be as prescribed in Faculty Regulations.
+The class of degree shall be awarded based on the Weighted GPA as set out in these Regulations. - 11.7.
+In determining the Weighted GPA, the weights to be used for each Level I, II and III courses shall be as prescribed in Faculty Regulations.